How To Care for Tetramorium Caespitum

 Discount!

-Like the more standard acrylic nest, the components of this type of nest are completely tight together and don’t have any gaps between them.
+Like the more standard acrylic nest, the components of this type of nest fit tightly together and don’t have any gaps between them.
 If you like this concept, I would suggest you check out this product review!
-It’s the review of the extremely cool ant nest in the picture above!
+It's the review of the extremely cool ant nest in the picture above!

 Naturalistic Setup